Configure percent allocation

 5. Click Save General.

-Configure percent allocation for a group at the queue level
+Set an allocation group timer at the queue level

-To configure percent allocation for a group at the queue level, follow these steps:
+To set an allocation group timer at the queue level, follow these steps:

 1. In the CCAI Platform portal, click Settings > Queue.
 If you don't see the Settings menu, click Menu, and then click Settings > Queue.